- Trip Duration 14 Days

 Plus, during the spring season, you will be awe-stricken by the forests lighting up in rhododendrons and magnolias in the lower elevations on the trek.
 During these months you will get to walk past the Sagarmatha National Park smiling at its best.

 However, the trek is possible in the summer and winter season as well.
 During summer, you may have to encounter rain and muddy trails with leech attacks.
 While in winter you may feel much cold in the diminishing temperatures.

 But if you pack well, take proper training, and walk positively then this trek is possible during this time too.

 Difficulty during Everest Base Camp Trek

 Everest Base Camp trek is a moderate grade trek in the slopes and rocky terrains of the Khumbu valley.

 On this trek, you walk for around 10-12 days on the high altitudes.
 Every day you cover around 15 km on the route.
 So, many think this trek to be much difficult and undoable.
-But with the appropriate packing and the good stamina with a healthy heart, this trek is not difficult at all.
+But with the appropriate Trek packing List and the good stamina with a healthy heart, this trek is not difficult at all.